ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

 For paralinguistic-aware dialogue capabilities, our SFT model surpasses all existing models except the topline, which leverages ground-truth style labels.
 Our GRPO model further improves upon the SFT model without compromising intelligence.
+Overall, our models achieve state-of-the-art performance in both general intelligence and paralinguistic-aware dialogue capabilities.